Only That Real

 Only That Real is a song by American rapper Iamsu! from his debut studio album, Sincerely Yours (2014).
-The song was released as his commercial debut single on February 4, 2014.
-It features American rapper 2 Chainz and HBK Gang partner Sage the Gemini with production handled by P-Lo of The Invasion.
+It was released as his commercial debut single on February 4, 2014.
+It features American rappers 2 Chainz and fellow HBK Gang member Sage the Gemini, with production handled by P-Lo of The Invasion.

 Release

 The song premiered on January 28, 2014, and was released for digital download on iTunes Store on February 4, 2014.
 "Only That Real" is the first single of Iamsu!'s debut studio album, Sincerely Yours, which was released in May 2014.

 Music video

 The music video for "Only That Real", directed by Alex Nazari, premiered via BET Jams on April 11, 2014.

 Remix

 The official remix of the song, which features American rappers Yo Gotti and French Montana, was released on November 13, 2014.